 Overall, Gas Networks Ireland believes measures to encourage the deployment of renewable gas solutions such as a Renewable Heat Obligation are appropriate to increase the share of renewable energy in the heating sector.Read more

-One of the main measures that Ireland introduced in order to help meet EU targets for renewable energy in the transport sector was the Biofuels Obligation Scheme (BOS).
-It sets out an obligation that suppliers of road transport fuels must include a certain percentage of environmentally sustainable biofuels across their general fuel mix.
+One of the main measures that Ireland introduced in order to help meet EU targets for renewable energy in the transport sector is The Renewable Transport Fuel Obligation (which was previously the Biofuels Obligation Scheme (BOS)).
+It sets out an obligation that suppliers of road transport fuels must include a certain percentage of renewable fuels (including biofuels) across their general fuel mix.
 To date, biofuel has been the primary mechanism used to increase the share of renewable energy in the transport sector and reducing greenhouse gas emissions.

-Using biomethane will be particularly beneficially as biomethane can flow into the transport sector via Compressed Natural Gas filling stations connected to the existing gas network, leading to a more efficient decarbonisation of transport by using existing infrastructure.Read more
+Using biomethane will be particularly beneficially as biomethane can flow into the transport sector via Compressed Natural Gas filling stations connected to the existing gas network, leading to a more efficient energy transition in the transport sector by using existing infrastructure.Read more